LaozpGZ/SimpleFlow-monorepo/.changeset/hip-jars-bathe.md

 [Patch Updates]

-Added internal types and updated unit tests to improve code maintainability and logging accuracy.
+Added support for infinity by introducing internal types and updating unit tests to improve code maintainability and logging accuracy.